 Easy!
 Do an early sparkler exit before your photographer is due to finish.
 And then get straight back into the festivities.
 That way all of your guests will still likely be present at the venue and you can have that epic moment sparkler exit captured.

 I hope you’ve found my wedding reception planning tips useful.
 If you’re interested in learning more about my wedding photography, I’d love to hear from you.
-Click on the link below and I’ll be in touch shortly.
+Get in touch by clicking here.